Sanaxen/dnn_face_recognition_ex/README.md

 # dnn_face_recognition_ex
+You can also read a translated version of this file in [Japanese 日本語](https://github.com/Sanaxen/dnn_face_recognition_ex/blob/master/README_Japanese.md).

 ### identified people correctly in almost everything..  <img src="./images/output.png"/>
 the threshold is 0.31.This is not a very good value.